asand017/-sed-tutorial/README.md

 There are four parts to the substitution command:

-1. s -> Substitute
+1. "s"  Substitute

-2. /.../.../ -> Delimiter
+2. "/.../.../" -> Delimiter

-3. dog -> Regular Expression Pattern/Search Pattern
+3. "dog" -> Regular Expression Pattern/Search Pattern

-4. cat -> Replacement String
+4. "cat" -> Replacement String

+The string you want to search for (i.e. "dog" the search pattern) is on the left side of the delimiter sequence.
+The string you want to replace the search pattern with (i.e. "cat") goes on the right side.